 We are up again at 5 AM heading for the 41st Annual West Virginia Mountain Heritage Arts & Craft Festival.
 Before we go too far, off to DD to get my coffee.
 As we drive to West Virginia we cross drive over two bridges to cross the Shenandoah and Potomac Rivers.
-We often talk about were George Washington tossed the silver dollar and if it is still there #historylesson.
+We often talk about where George Washington tossed the silver dollar and if it is still there #historylesson.
 We are always rewarded with the beautiful view of West Virginia’s mountains.

-The Mountain Heritage Arts & Crafts Festival is held at the Sam Michael’s Park in Shenandoah Junction West Virginia.
+The Mountain Heritage Arts & Crafts Festival is held at Sam Michael’s Park in Shenandoah Junction West Virginia.
 The festival runs for three days; and is held under an array of large tents.
-This well managed show is a highlight of the year.
+This well-managed show is a highlight of the year.

 The atmosphere is friendly and warm.
 I am looking forward to seeing lots of friends and meeting new ones.
 Each vendor has a prime location and the crafts here are fantastic.
 The artists here are some of the best in the country.
 We are honored to be a part of this show.
 We are usually located in the tent across from the prepared food vendors.
-They have an array of jellies, jams, spices, coffee just to name a few.
+They have an array of jellies, jams, spices, and coffee just to name a few.
 Richard of Pennsylvania Soy Candles is one of my tent mates.
 I always look forward to seeing Richard.
 He is a lot of fun and makes great candles and soaps.

 You can see more of Pennsylvania Soy Candles

 Soulfully Salvaged Paper Arts is another tent mate.
-Kellan has a heart of gold, and stands 6 ft.
-6 inches; and, always reached up to fix anything that is high without a ladder.
+Kellan has a heart of gold, stands 6 ft.
+6 inches; and, always reached up to fix anything high without a ladder.
 Everyone depends on him to reach those things in high places.

 I love the hat.
-Here is some of his creations.
+Here are some of his creations.

 Two Rivers Turning is a new tent mate this year.
-Neil’s creates a variety of items from local hardwoods harvested by him.
+Neil creates a variety of items from local hardwoods harvested by him.

-Not only does he create beautiful bowls he also makes French rolling pins and wood handled kitchen utensils.
-See more of Neil’s wood turning just go to his website.
+Not only does he create beautiful bowls he also makes French rolling pins and wood-handled kitchen utensils.
+To see more of Neil’s wood turning just go to his website.